-An ABLE Account is a new way for people with special needs to supplement and preserve their government benefits without or in addition to creating an individual Special Needs Trust or opening a sub-account with a master pooled trust such as the ARC of Texas Master Pooled Trust.
+ABLE Accounts are a new way for people with special needs to supplement and preserve their government benefits without or in addition to a Special Needs Trust.

 Money in an ABLE Account can be used for primary, secondary or post-secondary education.
 It can be used to pay qualified disability expenses related to housing, transportation, employment training and support, assistive technology and personal support services, health, prevention and wellness, financial management and administrative services, legal fees, and expenses for oversight and monitoring, funeral and burial expenses.

 The person with special needs and that person’s relatives and friends can contribute an annual total of up to $15,000 per year to an ABLE Account.